thep1geon/hoax/README.md

 A list of features I want in Hoax that were or were not in Ruse.

 - C Interop
+    - The idea here is to have an API of sorts to interact with Hoax from C and then be able to dynamically link libraries into an instance of the HXVM and call the functions.
+    - Another idea is to have some sort of C FFI within the Hoax compiler to call out to externally defined functions and symbols when linked against the library.
+        - An example here would be to link against libc, and then write the function signatures for various libc functions in Hoax
 - Macros
 - Type system of sorts
 - Garbage collection
 - User defined data-types
+- A virtual machine interpreter instead of a tree-walker interpreter

+## The HXVM (Hoax Virtual Machine)

+The HXVM will have an instruction set very particular to the semantics of LISP.
+Various instructions will only make sense in the realm of a LISP, this set includes, but is not limited to:

+- OP\_CAR
+    - Pushes the car (head) of the element at the top of the stack if it is of type cons
+- OP\_CDR
+    - Pushes the cdr (tail) of the element at the top of the stack if it is of type cons
+- OP\_CONS
+    - Pops the first two elements on the stack, boxes them, and places them in a cons cell on the top of the stack

+But the HXVM will also feature more generalized instructions for working with all types of data, such as math operations, control flow instructions, etc.

+## Hoax as a language

+Hoax as a language is meant to be an interpreted scripting language with a focus on extensibility.
+There will be many options in the future to interop with C at different levels depending on your use case.
+Aside from that, I plan on adding a macro system which will run at compile time, along with a module/namespace system which will also be computed at compile time.
+It might seem like not a lot now, but this is all the foundational code being written to set up for a good time moving forward.